acasi-ctf/ctf/sprint-reports/Sprint 7.md

 * Improve site summary
   * Our homepage had lorem ipsum text up until now, but has been changed to add a description of what the CTF platform is.
+* Challenge selection now displays a list of cards for each challenge set.
+Clicking on one of these cards will take you to a list of cards, each one representing a challenge in the set.
+Clicking one of these will take you to the challenge.
+* Home Page now displays cards for most popular, trending and games to take you directly to challenges that people find more engaging.

 #### Developer Facing
 * Challenge schema now includes fields for enabling specific challenge features